scipy/scipy.org/www/scipylib/building/windows.rst

 **specify the full path to the native Python interpreter so that the built-in MSYS2 Python will** **not be used.
 Attempting to build with the MSYS2 Python will not work correctly.**

-**18 October 2017** A development NumPy is currently required to build.
-In addition, pip does not always correctly install a VCS URL.
-See the NumPy documentation for installing the latest development version.
-After the next major NumPy release, this restriction will be removed.
+**18 October 2017** Until NumPy 1.14 is officially released, we have to work with the latest development  version of the NumPy repository.
+See the NumPy documentation....

 .. code:: shell